dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 *Replace the default certificate from configuration*

-`CreateDefaultBuilder` calls `options.Configure(context.Configuration.GetSection("Kestrel"))` by default to load Kestrel configuration.
+`CreateDefaultBuilder` calls `Configure(context.Configuration.GetSection("Kestrel"))` by default to load Kestrel configuration.
 A default HTTPS app settings configuration schema is available for Kestrel.
 Configure multiple endpoints, including the URLs and the certificates to use, either from a file on disk or from a certificate store.

 In the following *appsettings.json* example: